-Where Does QA and Test Automation Fit in DevOps
+DevOps Test Automation | Where Do QA and Test Automation Fit in DevOps?

 Table Of Contents

-What Is DevOps?
+What is DevOps?

 DevOps is the combination of software development practices that combines Software Development (Dev) with Information Technology Operations (Ops) intended to speed up the development life cycle of any software application.
 It is critical to delivering new features and improvements, bug fixes, and updates frequently in close alignment with business objectives.